 All of our nights are amazing!
 That's why you can book any night of year with us.
 BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

-Use the events list below to plan your telescope tour so that you don't just have just a nice night with the Dark Rangers®.
+Use the astro-events calendar-driven list below to plan your telescope tour.
+Don't pick a 'nice night' with the Dark Rangers®.
 Plan ahead so you can enjoy the best of the best -- a "Bryce Night!"
-Once you picked your "Bryce Night" book that telescope tour here, or follow this link if you would prefer to book a private tour.
+Once you've picked your "Bryce Night" book that telescope tour here or follow this link if you would prefer to book a private tour.

 PLAN HERE, BOOK THERE:

-...because this page is NOT where you book...
-You'd be surprised how many people don't read this part.
+...because this page is NOT where you book!
+You'd be surprised how many people don't read those instructions.

-If you found this page you are the kind of person that seeks out the best.
+If you found this page you are the kind of person who seeks out the best.
 You might also be a seeker of explanations -- if so keep reading.
-But if you are just the kind of person who accepts advice unquestioningly, than you can save yourself a few minutes and avoid learning anything interesting by JUST matching-up the color coded headings with colored text in the calendar below.
+But if you are just the kind of person who accepts advice unquestioningly, than you can save yourself a few minutes and avoid learning anything interesting by JUST matching up the color-coded headings with colored text in the calendar below.

 BEST SEASON OF THE YEAR: